jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 Abscence of incidents
 or breaches
 Conclusion
-The7th annual Hacker\-Powered Security Report makes it clear that the use cases for ethical hacking will continue to expand and diversifyfrom securing GenAI applications to finding bugs even earlier in the SDLC.
+The 7th annual Hacker\-Powered Security Report makes it clear that the use cases for ethical hacking will continue to expand and diversify—from securing GenAI applications to finding bugs even earlier in the SDLC.
-Organizations that partner with this innovative community benefit from the cutting\-edge research and techniques that hackers, with their outsider mindset, add to the organizations talent pool.
+Organizations that partner with this innovative community benefit from the cutting\-edge research and techniques that hackers, with their outsider mindset, add to the organizations’ talent pool.
 The partnership means organizations can outpace cybercriminal efforts and concentrate on building new, ever\-more\-secure products as exploitable vulnerabilities are discovered and fixed faster than ever before.
 Methodology
-HackerOnes annual hacker survey surveyed 2384 hackers that were active on the platform in the 30 days prior to the survey.
+HackerOne’s annual hacker survey surveyed 2384 hackers that were active on the platform in the 30 days prior to the survey.
 The survey took place between July 25 and August 17, 2023\.
-The data collected from HackerOnes platform is from the period between June 2022 and June 2023\.
+The data collected from HackerOne’s platform is from the period between June 2022 and June 2023\.
-HackerOnes customer survey was conducted via UserEvidence and surveyed 42 HackerOne customers between August 23 and September 14, 2023\.
+HackerOne’s customer survey was conducted via UserEvidence and surveyed 42 HackerOne customers between August 23 and September 14, 2023\.
 2023 Hacker\-Powered Security Report
 36
-HackerOne pinpoints the most critical security flaws across an organizations attack surface with continual offensive testing to outmatch cybercriminals.
+HackerOne pinpoints the most critical security flaws across an organization’s attack surface with continual offensive testing to outmatch cybercriminals.
-HackerOnes Attack Resistance Platform blends the security expertise of ethical hackers with asset discovery, continuous assessment, and process enhancement to reduce threat exposure and empower organizations to transform their businesses with confidence.
-Customers include Coinbase, Costa Coffee, General Motors, GitHub, Goldman Sachs, Hyatt, Microsoft, PayPal, Singapores Ministry of Defense, Slack, and the U.S. Department of Defense.
+HackerOne’s Attack Resistance Platform blends the security expertise of ethical hackers with asset discovery, continuous assessment, and process enhancement to reduce threat exposure and empower organizations to transform their businesses with confidence.
+Customers include Coinbase, Costa Coffee, General Motors, GitHub, Goldman Sachs, Hyatt, Microsoft, PayPal, Singapore’s Ministry of Defense, Slack, and the U.S. Department of Defense.
 In 2023, HackerOne was named a Best Workplace for Innovators by Fast Company.
 Trusted by